 In addition to the 6G use cases identified in TR22.870 that are relevant to MCS, 3GPP 5G and 6G bring in rich set of new capabilities that could be leveraged to enhance the MCS application layer architecture.
 The current MCS application architecture may benefit from the many new features and capabilities 6G has to offer.
 The MCS has adopted some of the enhancements in 5G and could further improve the MCS application architecture such as:

-Evaluate convergence of the 3 independent application architectures to an integrated common framework.

-Evaluate simplification of the 3 independent service user profiles to minimize duplication.

 Evaluate enhancements to the application architecture that enable a more synergistic model that supports a future proof and easy to apply set of features that can help shorten time to market.

 Evaluate a reduction in development, deployment and operational costs.